Ghysbrecht/TGH-TouchBerryPi-Controller/README.md

 # TouchBerryPi Controller by TGH

 This cpp project is made to use the ToucheBerryiPi raspberry pi hat to control the Thumper, a 6 wheel RC car.
+Made by Thomas Ghysbrecht.

 ---